ucl-cssb/ROCC/README.md

 Any .yaml parameter file can be defined.
 Examples of these for multiple two and three species systems are found in the chemostat_env/parameter_files directory.
 Training parameters are set in the top of the scripts.

-The main classes are the fitted_Q_agents and chemostat_env, see examples for how to use these:
+The main classes are the fitted_Q_agents and chemostat_envs, see examples for how to use these:

 ### fitted_Q_iteration
 The fitted_Q_agents.py file can be imported and used on any RL task.